ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax:*** TRIM(expression), where:

--expression - The expression that will be trimmed.
+- expression - The expression that will be trimmed.

 ***Example:*** TRIM([Notes])